conestack/yafowil/README.rst

 where ``text`` is the widget registration name.

-A Form or subform is organized as a tree of widgets.
-Thus, a widget is either a compound (form, fieldset, etc) containing child widgets or leafs, i.e. all HTML standard input widgets.
+A form or part of a form is organized as a tree of widgets.
+Thus, a widget is either a compound (form, fieldset, etc) containing child widgets or leafs.

-Leaf widgets could be chained.
+Widgets can be chained.
 Let's say we want a HTML field containing a label and an input, this looks like
 ::